 From the Betta Foerschi Complex.

-IUCN Red List: Vulnerable (Threatened and facing a high risk of extinction in the wild)
+IUCN Red List: Endangered (Very high risk of extinction in the wild)

 Temperament: Somewhat territorial, but can be kept in groups as long as there’s enough space.
 We recommend a pair per 5 gallons of water.